FutureAIGuru/BrainSimIII/docs/documentation.md

 ## DocumentationGitHubRepositoryStructure
 **./Docs/**

-**./Docs/Build**
+**./Docs/Content**

+// Direcory for selfwritten documentation md-files.

+**./Docs/ContentAPI**

+// Direcory for automaticly generated API documentation files.

+**./Docs/Content/Image**

+// Direcory for images used for the documentation md-files.
+Seperated for easier handling of each files of a filetype.

+**./Docs/Site**

-// Output-Direcory of build up documentation from a static site generator (SSG).
+// Output-Direcory of build up documentation from a static site generator (SSG) ('MkDocs' atm).

-**./Docs/Content/**
+**./Docs/Stylsheet**

-// Direcory for selfwritten documentation parts.
+// Direcory for styling-parameters to build the documentation beyond the default possable styles of the documentation-tool ('MkDocs'). (//A placeholder-folder atm)

-**./Docs/ContentGenereated/**

-// Direcory for automaticly generated documentation files.

 ## DocumentationSidebarStrucure
 > - Area